Ornate Wat Arun temple in Bangkok with towering prang decorated in porcelain under a partly cloudy sky

 Despite having a bad feeling (I had no proper sleep the whole flight despite trying my best) and dealing with this very humid weather, I gave this tour a go.

 I took the BTS (Silom/Dark Green Line) from Sala Daeng Station to Saphan Taksin Station.
-Sathorn Pier is just a few walks away from BTS Saphan Taksin.
+Sathorn Pier is just a short walk away from BTS Saphan Taksin.

 I visited the famous tourist spots in Bangkok using the unlimited Chao Phraya Tourist Boat (hop-on hop-off sightseeing boat ride).
 I booked my ticket via Klook (Php194.00) just a few minutes before I went to the pier.
 After I presented my voucher, I went inside the waiting area.
 My first stop was supposedly at Taj Maharaj, but I dropped by Tha Chang Station.